Analysis of materiality

 Business integrity: Carry out activities with loyalty and fairness in compliance with laws, regulations, additional and improving company dispositions and ensuring the efficiency of corporate governance, with particular attention to the issues of remuneration and balanced participation in the main corporate governance bodies.

-Reliability of infrastructure and business continuity: Ensure the reliability of infrastructures and services in order to prevent and/or mitigate potential situations that could compromise business continuity (e.g. emergencies, pandemic events).
+Reliability of infrastructure, business continuity and cyber security: Ensure the reliability of infrastructures and services in order to prevent and/or mitigate potential situations that could compromise business continuity (e.g. emergencies, pandemic events).
 Manage cyber security with particular reference to potential cyber attacks, also in the light of the continuous increase in the use of of IT tools (also accelerated by the COVID-19 pandemic).

 Economic performance and value generation: Promote the creation of shared medium to long-term value for all categories of stakeholders, through operational and financial efficiency and commit to the development of business activities capable of generating value for all stakeholders.

-Health and safety: Adopting management practices and systems to safeguard the health and safety of employees and third parties involved in corporate activities (e.g. suppliers), also with reference to pandemic events.
+Health and safety: Adopt practices and management systems to safeguard the health and safety of employees and third parties involved in company activities (e.g. suppliers), also with reference to pandemic events.

 Diversity & Inclusion: Promote and ensure equal opportunities for all employees, and protect diversity (race, religion, culture, gender and age) by promoting initiatives for dialogue and collaboration.